-To date, Naqshbandi Muhammadi Order of South Africa has completed 22 masjid projects: 8 in South Africa and 14 in Malawi.
-The 22nd masjid project was completed in August 2022 in Kasangamala village, North Malawi.
+To date, Naqshbandi Muhammadi Order of South Africa has completed 23 masjid projects: 8 in South Africa and 15 in Malawi.
+The 23rd masjid project was completed in September 2023 in Zgewa village, North Malawi.

 Our methodology differs substantially from other organizations that constructed masjids in Africa.
 In our experience, we found many masjids were built along national roads.
 Many of these masjids do not serve a specific Muslim community and we found many empty or poorly attended and rarely found any madrassa operating from the masjid premises.
 Many masjids were in a state of disrepair as no or little provision were made for repairs and maintenance.